ghiscoding/Angular-Slickgrid/README.md

 There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)

 #### Working Demo
-For a complete and working local demo, you can clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
-That repo is updated frequently and is used for demoing both the [Bootstrap 3 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
+For a complete and working local demo, you can (should) clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
+That repo is updated frequently and is used to update the GitHub demo pages for the [Bootstrap 3 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
 ```bash
 git clone https://github.com/ghiscoding/angular-slickgrid-demos
 cd bootstrap4-demo-with-translate